fabifors/react-portfolio/README.md

 # React Portfolio
 As part of an assignment in school I started developing my portfolio website in React.js.
-I previous portfolio https://github.com/fabifors/portfolio was built using nothing but pure vanilla js, html5 and css3.
+The previous portfolio https://github.com/fabifors/portfolio was built using nothing but pure vanilla js, html5 and css3.
 This project is aimed at developing my skills as a Front-End Development.

 ## Available Scripts